 Safety & respect – These classes are conducted in small groups for a period of six weeks in a safe environment where your choices and opinions are respected.
 The teaching is geared towards you developing an enjoyable yoga practice that suits your own needs, whether you are an experienced yoga practitioner or an absolute beginner.

-6 week term in Caulfield South. $30 per person per class.
+6 week term in Caulfield South February 3 - March 10.
+Total Investment $180.
 Term bookings are essential

 While we often think of PTSD as something that many men and women experience coming home from battle, there are many reasons why we may experience trauma.